Educational Resources

 THE WORLD’S ABORTION LAWS MAP: An interactive tool showing the legal status of abortion in countries across the globe.

-WHAT IF ROE FELL?
-An interactive tool showing how abortion rights could be affected in each U.S. state if Roe v.
-Wade were weakened or overturned.
+After Roe Fell An interactive tool showing how abortion rights have been affected in each U.S. state after Roe v.
+Wade was overturned.

 Safety (Gender Based Violence)